sabel2-0/serviceease/markdowns/RAILWAY_CLOUDINARY_SETUP.md

 5. **Test Registration**:
    - Go to registration page on Railway URL
-   - Register as coordinator with photos
+   - Register as institution_admin with photos
    - Verify in database that photos are Cloudinary URLs
    - Check coordinator approvals page shows photos